Haute-Garonne: Politics

 This department was the political base of former Prime Minister Lionel Jospin.

 Departmental Council of Haute-Garonne

 The Departmental Council of Haute-Garonne comprises 54 seats.
 In the 2015 departmental elections, the Socialist Party (PS) won 48 seats.
 The Republicans secured the remaining 6 seats.
 The President of the Departmental Council has been Georges Méric (PS) since 2015.

 Members of the National Assembly

 Haute-Garonne elected the following members of the National Assembly during the 2017 legislative election:

+Transport

+Air

+Haute-Garonne is served by Toulouse–Blagnac Airport.
+As of March 2024, the airport featured flights to 84 destinations, mostly in Europe and Northern Africa with a few additional seasonal long-haul connections.
+The airport served 7.8 million passengers in 2024.

 Tourism

 Main sights

 Haute-Garonne's main sights include:

 Winter sports

 The department has four ski resorts: